Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 1. Click **New Control Plane** and complete the fields as needed.
 1. Select the control plane you just created, and then click **Zones** in the sidebar.
 1. Click **Create Zone**, configure the fields as needed, and follow the steps in the wizard to connect your zone to {{site.konnect_short_name}}.
-1. From the {% konnect_icon mesh-manager %} [**Mesh Manager**](https://cloud.konghq.com/mesh-manager) navigation menu, and select the `example-cp` control plane.
+1. From the {% konnect_icon mesh-manager %} [**Mesh Manager**](https://cloud.konghq.com/mesh-manager) navigation menu, and select the control plane you created in step 2.
 1. Select **Configure kumactl** from the **Control Plane Actions** dropdown menu and follow the steps in the wizard to connect `kumactl` to the control plane.

-### Add services to your service mesh
+### Add services to your mesh

-After you've configured your global control plane, you can ensure your services are added to your service mesh in {{site.konnect_short_name}}.
+After you've configured your global control plane, you can begin adding your services to your mesh in {{site.konnect_short_name}}.

-If you're using Kubernetes, you must add the [kuma.io/sidecar-injection](/mesh/latest/reference/kubernetes-annotations/#kumaiosidecar-injection) label to the namespace.
-This will automatically enable {{site.product_mesh_name}} and register the service or pod in the service mesh.
+If you're using Kubernetes, you must add the [kuma.io/sidecar-injection](/mesh/latest/reference/kubernetes-annotations/#kumaiosidecar-injection) label to the namespace or deployments you want to bring into the mesh.
+This will automatically enable {{site.product_mesh_name}} and register the service pods in the mesh.

 If you are using universal, you must create a [dataplane definition](/mesh/latest/production/dp-config/dpp-on-universal/), pass it to the `kuma-dp run` command on a virtual machine, and point it to the local zone control plane.
-When you use universal, you connect the local zone control plane to {{site.konnect_short_name}} instead of the dataplanes.

 ## More information